It’s common to assume that if a product is of high quality, it will sell, and if it’s of low quality, it won’t.

 If you’re able to research all three of the above evaluation methods, it will become pretty clear how strong or weak your brand awareness is.

 2. Consider How Well Your Brand Does vs Competitors

-This evaluation phase explores the ultimate power your brand has to win a battle for customers over competing brands when the customer is making purchases.
+This evaluation phase explores the ultimate power your brand has to win over your customers purchasing power.

 Essentially, you’re attempting to determine the customer inclination to select your brand.
 There are quite a few ways to measure this, as well.

-The first way is to evaluate the extent of your brand outreach overall.
+The first is to evaluate the extent of your outreach overall.
 That is, how well does it connect with its intended audience and deliver the value it promises.

 Most of this is decided based on convenience and availability.
 For example, it’s not hard to find an Apple store globally.
 Even if there isn’t one in your area, there are certainly Apple products inside other stores, markets and malls.

-Next, look at how well your brand implements a unique selling proposition (USP).
+Next, look at how well you implement a unique selling proposition (USP).
 This is the ultimate way to differentiate from the competition.